-Displays the current NIC card firmware version and the MAC (Media Access Control) address of your wireless USB Stick.
+Displays the current version of the NIC firmware and the MAC (Media Access Control) address of your WLAN USB Module.
 It is consisted of 12-digit hexadecimal numbers (48 bits in length) to identify your computer's physical address on the local area network.